allkods/blog-easy/README.md

 To know how to create Delete button inside view see -> [setting up views](https://allkods.in/projects/blog-easy#How_to_create_delete_button)

-## How to use variables which are automatically passed to the views
+> ### This package works with [blog-easy-client](https://github.com/allkods/blog-easy-client#readme) which is a client side CMS ( content management system) library for Uploading, Editing, Altering blog Post.

-Read full documentation here -> [setting up views](https://allkods.in/projects/blog-easy)
+> ### To know how to use passed variables for setting up the views : visit -> [setting up views](https://allkods.in/projects/blog-easy)

 ## TO-DO
 ---